roman-corgi/emccd_detect/README.md

 ## Getting Started
 ### Installing

-This package requires Python between versions 3.6 and 3.8, inclusive.  (emccd\_detect currently uses arcticpy, which cannot run on more recent Python versions.
-The update to that package, called arCTIc, can run on newer versions of Python, but it requires C++ libraries to run.)
+This package requires Python version 3.6 or higher.
 To install emccd\_detect, navigate to the emccd\_detect directory where setup.py is located and use

 	pip install .

 This will install emccd\_detect and its dependencies, which are as follows:

-* arcticpy==1.0
+* arcticpy==1.1
 * astropy
 * matplotlib
 * numpy